 Members of LWV Collin County celebrated LWV's anniversary with a performance of "We Hold These Truths," a readers theater production about the history of the suffrage movement 1848-1920.
 The play, written by LWV Collin County member Patty Jantho, was recently performed for the Daughters of the American Revolution, Preston Ridge Chapter in Frisco.

-See new position based on study and consensus.
+See our new position based on study and consensus.